jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (2) Criteria prescribed by the Minister for use in assessing compliance with the minimum standards imposed by regulations made under this section may differ in any way, including (without limitation), for—
   (a) different kinds of certificates; and
   (b) different standards.
-(3) Criteria prescribed by the Minister for use in assessing compliance with minimum standards imposed by regulations made under this section are deemed to be regulations for the purposes of the Regulations (Disallowance) Act 1989 but not for the purposes of the Acts and Regulations Publication Act 1989.
+(3) Criteria prescribed by the Minister for use in assessing compliance with minimum standards imposed by regulations made under this section are a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

+### 319AA Application of Legislation Act 2012 to certain material incorporated by reference
+(1) This section applies if section 49 of the Legislation Act 2012 is relied on to incorporate material by reference in criteria prescribed under section 317(2)﻿(b) or 319(1)﻿(b) of this Act.
+(2) When this section applies, subpart 2 of Part 3 of the Legislation Act 2012 (other than section 51) applies.

 **Powers of entry and inspection**